pdimens/Jalpc/_posts/2018-08-27-good-visuals.md

+---

+layout: post
+title:  "Makin' stuff look good"
+date:   2018-09-15
+desc: "Paying attention to detail so your stuff look stellar"
+keywords: "science,communication,presentation,skills,graphics,design"
+categories: [General]
+tags: [skills,communication,graphics,design]
+icon: fa-image

+---

 # Design Guidelines (for science!)

 At  conferences, you either present your work in the form of an oral  presentation (powerpoint + speaking) or as a poster.
-While I cannot  enforce what I consider[good presentation skills](https://pdimens.wixsite.com/paveldimens/goodpresentations),  I can however try to encourage others to improve the visual elements of  their presentations.
+While I cannot  enforce what I consider [good presentation skills](https://pdimens.wixsite.com/paveldimens/goodpresentations),  I can however try to encourage others to improve the visual elements of  their presentations.
 I've seen lots of good talks and posters marred by  awful graphics, maps, organization, wordiness, or a slew of other  things that just makes the process of absorbing new material needlessly  agonizing.
 Hopefully, by reading the material below, you [the reader]  can put additional consideration into the visual elements of your work.
 Learning new software and being meticulous about design takes up  precious time, but as a scientist, I feel you have a duty to make your  work approachable and accessible to both scientific and non-scientific  communities.

 ## 1 install and learn the basics of image editing software

 Want to edit photos to remove their backgrounds?
 Adobe Photoshop or its open-source counterpart [GIMP](https://www.gimp.org).
 Want to create sleek and clean graphics as vectors (and export as rasters)?
 Adobe Illustrator or its open-source counterpart [Inkscape](https://inkscape.org/en/).
 If you are part of a university, chances are they have an account for
 Adobe products, so you can use those through the university.
 Otherwise, both GIMP and Inkscape are plenty feature-rich to handle the stuff you need.
 I have been an ardent user of Adobe, and recently began making the switch to GIMP and Inkscape and I love it.

+![some software options][/static/assets/img/blog/good-visuals/software.png]
-Also, and I can't stress this enough:

-**the internet is your friend. use google, youtube, and read tutorials like the fantastic site [pixls.us](https://pixls.us) that only uses open-source software**
+Also, and I can't stress this enough: **the internet is your friend. use google, youtube, and read tutorials like the fantastic site [pixls.us](https://pixls.us) that only uses open-source software**

 You certainly don't need a Wacom tablet to do this stuff; I only recently purchased the cheapest one (to reduce wrist strain) and half the time I use my laptop's touchpad anyway.
 The interfaces can be intimidating at first, but I barely use 20% of all the features, so don't panic in thinking you need to know everything to work with this.
 If it's any consolation, I'm entirely self-taught.